Legal Practice Course (LPC)

 - Fourth elective (optional) - as all of our LPC teaching is also available in an online format, you will also have the opportunity to access the online materials for an additional elective for free, to further enhance your specialist legal knowledge.
 This elective is not examined, and non-credit bearing.

-New for September 2018 - Legal Technology Innovation and Design*
+New Module - Legal Technology Innovation and Design*

 An area at the forefront of new skills sought by recruiters, this optional online module will focus on building the innovation skills that future solicitors will be expected to demonstrate.